Less complexity, greater impact

 The Solution

-"x=0", occured 208 times for 20%
+"x=0", occurred 208 times for 20%

-"x=1", occured 205 times for 20%
+"x=1", occurred 205 times for 20%

-"x=2", occured 194 times for 19%
+"x=2", occurred 194 times for 19%

-"x=3", occured 192 times for 19%
+"x=3", occurred 192 times for 19%

-"x=4", occured 201 times for 20%
+"x=4", occurred 201 times for 20%

 You can find my test code and run the numbers yourself in my terraform-tips-and-workarounds GitHub repo.
-I was running this on Mac Book with a Core i7 processor.

 Implementation

-List of subnets
+List of Subnets

 data aws_vpc default {